How to Pay For Solar

 Lease Duration

 The duration of a solar lease encompasses a broad spectrum, ranging from as few as seven years to as extensive as 25.
 Nevertheless, commercial solar leases frequently span shorter periods than commercial solar PPAs.
 Holloway notes, “While the possibility of extending the term of Operating Leases exists, this presently deviates from industry norms.
-From my experience, the overwhelming majority of operating leases still fall within the 7-10 year timeframe.”
+From my experience, most operating leases still fall within the 7-10 year timeframe.”

 The lease duration significantly influences the customer’s payment commitments.
 Holloway elucidates, “If the amortization window for these payments is limited to seven or ten years, the ensuing payments will notably exceed those of a lengthier agreement.”